kartgoel/HydraDocumentation/docs/library.rst

 ~~~~~~~~~~~~~~~

 - ``model_ID``: An integer representing the ID of the model.
-- ``classification``: A string representing the classificatio name.
+- ``classification``: A string representing the classification name.
 - ``value``: An integer representing the new threshold value.